 Association (NAPSA) Certificate Program and is tracking completion of that program for all staff.

-December Update: The DSAAPD Staff Development and Training department hired a Trainer/Educator III, who began working with APS on November 4, 2019.
+The DSAAPD Staff Development and Training department hired a Trainer/Educator III, who began working with APS on November 4, 2019.
 The Trainer has met with DSAAPD Leadership and APS Leadership to begin to develop training plans for the division related to abuse, neglect and exploitation.

-Recommendation & Status Progress Reporting Recommendation 4: DSAAPD Staff Development and Training Department - Develop a Survey to Identify Training Priorities The DSAAPD Staff Development and Training Department shall develop an electronic survey to assess staff knowledge of APS topics, practices, and procedures in order to identify key training priorities.
+Recommendation 4: DSAAPD Staff Development and Training Department - Develop a Survey to Identify Training Priorities

+The DSAAPD Staff Development and Training Department shall develop an electronic survey to assess staff knowledge of APS topics, practices, and procedures in order to identify key training priorities.
 The survey shall allow all DSAAPD employees involved in APS cases to anonymously complete it, including APS-assigned nurses and employees of the Aging Disability Resource Center (ADRC) hotline.
 DSAAPD shall develop training plans to address the priorities identified through the survey.
 The State of Georgia completed a similar study of their APS unit.

-Status: 5/13: First consideration of this recommendation.
-5/13: JLOSC adopted recommendation 4.
-October Update: The DSAAPD Staff Development and Training department, in coordination with the Planning, Policy and Program Development unit, developed a survey.
+The DSAAPD Staff Development and Training department, in coordination with the Planning, Policy and Program Development unit, developed a survey.
 The survey was made available on 10/17/2019 to all staff that may be involved with APS cases, including APS, the Aging and Disability Resource Center (ADRC), Community Services Program (CSP), Community Nursing, and the Diversion and Discharge Unit.
 In total, almost 80 staff members received the survey.
 As of the October Progress Report, 58 staff members have taken the survey.

-December Update: The survey closed on 11/1/2019 with 59 of 80 employees (74%) completing it.
+The survey closed on 11/1/2019 with 59 of 80 employees (74%) completing it.
 APS staff, ADRC and community support services staff were included in the survey.
-A surveys and develop training plans, utilizing the survey results.
-The workgroup includes: DSAAPD Deputy Director Staff Development and Training department Adult Protective Services unit Planning, Policy and Program Development unit The Comprehensive APS Training Plan is attached as Appendix A. Recommendation & Status Progress Reporting Recommendation 5: Increase APS-Specific Training October Update: All staff members, including nurses, who handle APS cases, must complete the following training or similar offerings: a.
-APS Self-Neglect Home Visit Training Videos available online and free of charge by Multi-Disciplinary Adult Services Training and Evaluation for Results (MASTER), which is a program of Academy for Professional Excellence, a project of the San Diego State University School of Social Work. b.
-Individual Module titled Elder Abuse and Self-Neglect available online and free of charge online by ENGAGE-IL, an interprofessional, collaborative education and practice initiative to enhance care of older adults by The University of Illinois at Chicago (UIC). c.
+A small workgroup convened to discuss the results of the surveys and develop training plans, utilizing the survey results.
+The workgroup includes:

+- DSAAPD Deputy Director

+- Staff Development and Training department

+- Adult Protective Services unit

+- Planning, Policy and Program Development unit

+The Comprehensive APS Training Plan is attached as Appendix A.

+Recommendation 5: Increase APS-Specific Training

+All staff members, including nurses, who handle APS cases, must complete the following training or similar offerings:

+- a.
+APS Self-Neglect Home Visit Training Videos available online and free of charge by Multi-Disciplinary Adult Services Training and Evaluation for Results (MASTER), which is a program of Academy for Professional Excellence, a project of the San Diego State University School of Social Work. - b.
+Individual Module titled Elder Abuse and Self-Neglect available online and free of charge online by ENGAGE-IL, an interprofessional, collaborative education and practice initiative to enhance care of older adults by The University of Illinois at Chicago (UIC). - c.
 Training modules in the National Adult Protective Services Association (NAPSA) Certificate Program curriculum.
 Staff shall enroll in the NAPSA Certificate Program.

-Status: 5/13: First consideration of this recommendation.
-5/13: JLOSC adopted recommendation 5.
+- 5/13: First consideration of this recommendation. - 5/13: JLOSC adopted recommendation 5.

 The APS Administrator, in coordination with the APS Supervisors and the DSAAPD Staff Development and Training department, has developed an APS Training Plan for all APS staff, including APS nurses.
 This plan is included in all staff performance plans to ensure all trainings are completed in a timely fashion.
 The APS Self-Neglect Home Visit Training and the MASTER program training are part of this APS Training Plan.

 In addition, staff will have the opportunity to complete some of the trainings at monthly staff APS meetings.

-December Update: As of this progress report, fifteen APS employees (62.5% of all APS staff) completed the ENGAGE-IL training on October 31, 2019.
+As of this progress report, fifteen APS employees (62.5% of all APS staff) completed the ENGAGE-IL training on October 31, 2019.
 Any staff that have not finished the training have until March 31, 2020 to complete it.